lanetix/express-deep-link/README.md

 var app = express();

 // when authentication calls next(), req.user will be populated,
-// and if it's not, deeplink will cache the current url and redirect to login app.use(authentication);
+// and if it's not, deep link will cache the current url and redirect to login app.use(authentication);
-app.use(deeplink);
+app.use(deepLink);
 ```

 ## Tests